 - To make this for 6-8 people, simply double all the amounts using a full pound of pasta.
 You can also add more cheese if you’d like.

-Trade in cauliflower for the squash.
+Trade in cauliflower for the squash to make Cauliflower Mac and cheese.